Increasing Parking Space Usage with a New Sign, Web App, & Reservation System

 Clearly, smart loading zones are not being used as intended.
 Cars use smart loading zones a disproportionate amount, the average park time per month was longer than expected, and some users were double-parking in the space, misusing it and causing the very problem SLZs were trying to solve.

-We designed a dynamic sign that has both static and moving parts to effectively convey information and maximize efficiency.
-Key information is displayed at the top: the large P and bright purple coloring will draw people’s attention, while the strong visual hierarchy emphasizes that there is free parking for 15 minutes.
-The middle of the sign changes based on if the user chooses to park in the spot.
-It displays elapsed time and the total amount of money charged, while highlighting the current rate.
-Finally, a QR code was added to the bottom, which we made very large so that users wouldn’t miss it.
+We designed a dynamic sign that has both static and moving parts to provide feedback to users without hurting our client's wallet.
+Key information is displayed at the top that is easy to understand.
+The large P and bright purple coloring will draw people’s attention.
+The middle of the sign is an LED display that can dynamically give feedback to the user.
+It displays elapsed time and the total amount of money charged, while highlighting the current parking rate.
+Finally, a QR code was added to the bottom, to make payment easier for users who don't want to be billed by mail.

 Real-Time Price Calculation & Elapsed Time Display